Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Methodology

-To demonstrate the expressiveness of CoNHD, we compare it with the message passing framework defined in Eq.~\ref{eq:message_passing_1}-\ref{eq:message_passing_3}, which can cover most existing HGNNs \citep{huang2021unignn, chien2022you}.
-Since the message passing framework can only generate separate representations for nodes and edges, following \citep{choe2023classification}, we regard the concatenation of node and edge representations as the final embeddings, which can be used to predict edge-dependent node labels.
+To demonstrate the expressiveness of CoNHD, we compare it with the message passing framework defined in Eq.~\ref{eq:message_passing_1}-\ref{eq:message_passing_2}, which, as previously noted, is followed by most HGNNs \citep{huang2021unignn, chien2022you}, including the state-of-the-art ENC solution WHATsNet \citep{choe2023classification}.
+Following \citep{choe2023classification}, we regard the concatenation of node and edge representations as the final embeddings, which can be used to predict ENC labels.
+This leads to the following proposition.

-\begin{prop} With the same embedding dimension, CoNHD is expressive enough to represent the message passing framework, while the opposite is not true. \end{prop}
+\begin{prop} With the same embedding dimension, CoNHD is expressive enough to represent the message passing framework, while the converse does not hold. \end{prop}

+\begin{proof} We provide a proof sketch here.
+We first show that CoNHD can express any models following the message passing framework.
+By initializing $\vh^{(0)}_{v,e} = [\vx^{(0)}_v, \vz^{(0)}_e]$, we can alternately update edge and node representations using two CoNHD layers.
+Specifically, the first aggregates nodes-to-edge messages via $\phi$ to form the outputs $\vh^{(2t+1)}_{v,e} = [\vx^{(t)}_v, \vz^{(t+1)}_e]$.
+The second aggregates edges-to-node messages via $\varphi$ to form the outputs $\vh^{(2(t+1))}_{v,e} = [\vx^{(t+1)}_v, \vz^{(t+1)}_e]$.
+Since $\phi$ and $\varphi$ can be implemented as universal equivariant functions like UNB, CoNHD can approximate the same updates as $\fVE$ and $\fEV$ in Eq.~\ref{eq:message_passing_1}-\ref{eq:message_passing_2}.
+Conversely, message passing models cannot express CoNHD, as they generate only one representation for each node or edge, whereas CoNHD allows multiple node-edge co-representations for each node or edge. \end{proof}

-Proposition~\ref{prop:expressiveness} demonstrates that CoNHD is more expressive than all methods following the message passing framework.
-Notably, despite the increased expressiveness, the complexity of CoNHD is still linear to the number of node-edge pairs, \ie, $\sum_{e \in \sE} d_e$, which is the same as message passing-based methods.
-We provide theoretical complexity analysis in Appendix~\ref{app:complexity_analysis}.
+Proposition~\ref{prop:expressiveness} shows that CoNHD is more expressive than all methods following the message passing framework.
+Notably, this gain in expressiveness does not incur additional complexity, as further analyzed in the next section.